HLerman/gitview/README.md

 Gitview is a tool which scan directories to find all of your git repositories and check if they are up-to-date.

+## Prerequisite

+To use the application, you need :
+- git

+To build the application, you need :
+- git
+- go

 ## Installation

 Use the [release](https://github.com/HLerman/gitview/releases) page to download the lastest version